 The RFID personnel and assets together with the Hardcat software meant that Hardcat was able to keep a track of the recognition of the daily transactions by site personnel providing full accountability and visibility over the tools being utilised by everyone.

 Before the shipping container returned back from the project site, speedy audits were conducted using the Hardcat software and specialist RFID scanners to quickly identify what assets were missing and allow site manager opportunity to locate any missing assets prior to container leaving.
 Any missing asset historical records highlighted who was last seen with the tools.
 Another full audit of the container was conducted when the container returned back to home base, for full accountability.

 There were multiple benefits to the solution which included an automated process for tracking tools combined with an audit process to get onto any missing assets quickly and knowing where to look.
 The main benefit was that at the end of the project, there was only one item found to missing which was last seen after it was loaded onto the shipping container and valued at $100.
 Cost savings of almost $100,000 per project.

 A major research facility is using RFID asset management to successfully track their sensitive documents and medical product samples, throughout its large facility.
 Every item has to follow a strict auditing process within the company, and also for the Federal Drug Administration (FDA).

 Hardcat’s RFID software and fixed readers immediately recognise the actual movement of documents and provide real-time reporting with a complete audit trail.Why is document tracking a challenge

-We’re proud to be trusted by over 2,000 organisations in over 120 countries for the integrity and reliability of our solutions.
-Make 2020 the year you invest in Hardcat RFID solutions that align with your future.
+We’re proud to be trusted by over 2,000 organisations in more than 121 countries for the integrity and reliability of our RFID tracking applications.
+Make this the year you invest in Hardcat solutions that align with your future.